 Be Safe, Be Prepared.

-There are other articles in this chain mail including so far; RetirementManifesto, RetireToRoots, TheGreenSwan, TheLadyinBlack, Minafi, AGaiShanLife, TheFinancialJourneyman, MoneyBeagle, JohnandJaneDoe, AdventureRich, CrispyDoc, ShePicksUpPennies., Uniquegifter, ChroniclesofaFatherwithCents, SomeRandomGuyOnline, 99to1percent, IDreamofFire, FullTimeFinance, ThinkingofSomeday, and MyMoneyWizard.
+There are other articles in this chain mail including so far; RetirementManifesto, RetireToRoots, TheGreenSwan, TheLadyinBlack, Minafi, AGaiShanLife, TheFinancialJourneyman, MoneyBeagle, JohnandJaneDoe, AdventureRich, CrispyDoc, ShePicksUpPennies., Uniquegifter, ChroniclesofaFatherwithCents, SomeRandomGuyOnline, 99to1percent, IDreamofFire, FullTimeFinance, ThinkingofSomeday, MyMoneyWizard, and MilitaryDollar.